This is a comprehensive guide on how to start an online school successfully in 2022.

 Once you create the course, you will see the curriculum page of your course.
 The curriculum page is where you add content to your course.

-Curriculum in Thinkific consists of two different units – chapters and lessons.
+The curriculum in Thinkific consists of two different units – chapters and lessons.

 A lesson is the smallest unit, and this is where you add actual content (videos, text, audio, etc.), while a chapter is nothing but a way of grouping your lectures and doesn’t hold any actual content.